 Each case will be dealt with on its merits and characteristics and a determination made following full consideration of all detailed and contextual information.
-Our staff will communicate clearly with customers which route their concern is being dealt with under - neighbourhood management concern or antisocial behaviour.
+Our staff will communicate clearly with customers which route their concern is being dealt with under - neighbourhood management concern, ASB, or neither.
+If it is determined that the concern neither constitutes neighbourhood management concern or ASB, our staff teams will help support customer and signpost or guide them to find some form of resolution to the issue being raised where this is possible.